dbolotov/getting_and_cleaning_data_project/README.md

 ## Codebook

-The codebook explains the features and structure of the final dataset produced by `run_analysis.R`.
+The codebook explains variables and structure of the final dataset produced by `run_analysis.R`.

 ## Running the script

-The script expects a folder named `UCI HAR Dataset` to be present in the same directory.
+The script expects a folder named `UCI HAR Dataset` to be present in the same directory, and will write a file named `tidy_dataset.txt` to the same directory.